hazer-hazer/programling-mlanguages/README.md

 - `-i` - Specify input file after this option
 - `-o` - This one for the output file
 - `-e` - Set output extension.
-You can also use `md` to get a Markdown list of words
+You can also use `md` to get a Markdown list of words.
+If `-e` is not specified then extension/format is automatically determined by extension of `-i` file.
 - `-f` - Force to include words without `L` (localized)

 ## Mleow